NI Act Section 138 Case Lawyer in Ahmedabad, Gujarat | 09925002031

 – No, a cheque bounce case cannot be filed if a post-dated cheque is presented before the date mentioned on it. - What is the difference between a civil and criminal remedy for a bounced cheque?

-– Civil remedy involves recovering the amount through a summary suit, while criminal remedy involves filing a complaint under Section 138 of the Negotiable Instruments Act. - Can a cheque bounce case be filed if the cheque is dishonored due to insufficient funds after the re-presentation?
+– Civil remedy involves recovering the amount through a summary suit, while criminal remedy involves filing a complaint under Section 138 of the Negotiable Instruments Act.

 – Yes, if the cheque is dishonored again due to insufficient funds upon re-presentation, a cheque bounce case can be filed.